Sequential Adversarial Anomaly Detection for One-Class Event Data: Abstract

 \section{Abstract}

-We consider the sequential anomaly detection problem in the one-class setting when only the anomalous sequences are available.
-We propose an adversarial sequential detector by solving a minimax problem, optimizing the detection performance for the worst-case sequences that mimic the anomalous sequences statistically, and specifically capture the dependence in a sequence of events using the marked point process model.
-When applying the detector sequentially, we evaluate the likelihood of a given sequence recursively and compare it with a time-varying threshold, which is also learned from data through the minimax problem.
-Using numerical experiments on simulations and real-world datasets, we demonstrate the superior performance of our proposed method.
+We consider the sequential anomaly detection problem in the one-class setting when only the anomalous sequences are available and propose an adversarial sequential detector by solving a minimax problem to find an optimal detector against the worst-case sequences from a generator.
+The generator captures the dependence in sequential events using the marked point process model.
+The detector sequentially evaluates the likelihood of a test sequence and compares it with a time-varying threshold, also learned from data through the minimax problem.
+We demonstrate our proposed method's good performance using numerical experiments on simulations and proprietary large-scale credit card fraud datasets.
+The proposed method can generally apply to detecting anomalous sequences.